benharvie/Cryptofolio/README.md

 * Dynamic single page application to track your Cryptocurrency profits
 * CoinMarketCap API to grab CryptoCurrency prices
-* Blockchain.info to automatically grab Bitcoin transaction information
+* Blockchain.info to automatically import information from Bitcoin Transaction ID
 * Supports Bitcoin, Litecoin and Ethereum